zuplo/docs/docs/guides/github-source-control.md

 - source control integration in portal.zuplo.com
 - ability to deploy an [edge-deployment](../deployments/environments.md) just by adding a branch or making a commit.

+There's also a recommended [video tutorial](https://youtu.be/a3931OlO2ng) that shows you how to connect GitHub, and deploy your first edge environment.

 ## Setting it up

 To enable the Zuplo integration for GitHub, navigate to <SettingsTabIcon /> **Settings** > <GitHubIcon /> **GitHub Settings**.
 On the settings page, click the **Connect to GitHub** button.
 You will be prompted to authorize Zuplo to your GitHub account.